List of content you will read in this article:

 - Step - 4: All your activity goes through the ISP, and all the data, which is incoming and outgoing, have been routed to you via the IP address.
 Since ISP is the one that is providing you the internet connectivity, it is their responsibility to assign you the IP address.

-- Step - 5: But your IP address can be changed if you want; you can contact your ISP and ask them to change it manually.
+- Step - 5: But your IP address can be changed if you want; you can contact your ISP and ask them to change it manually. click the link to who is my isp.

 - Step - 6: On the other hand, when you access the Internet from a cafe, your home IP address doesn't stick to your device.
 Because you will be using the IP address given by you to the cafe's ISP service.